liipeandre/atividades-inteligencia-artificial/README.md

-# Inteligência Artificial
+# Artificial Intelligence Activities

-Trabalhos desenvolvidos para a disciplina de Inteligência Artificial do curso de Ciência da Computação da Universidade Tuiuti do Paraná.
+Works developed for Artificial Intelligence course of Computer Science course at Tuiuti University of Paraná.

-## Autor
+## Author

 - André Felipe Pereira dos Santos

-## Descrição
+## Description

-Este repositório possui os seguintes algoritmos:
+This repository has the following algorithms:

-- Busca em largura, em profundidade e de custo uniforme voltados para a resolução do problema da torre de hanoi.
+- Breadth-First Search, Depth-First Search and Uniform-Cost Search applied at solving the Hanoi Tower Problem.
-- Busca A* e gulosa para o problema do labirinto.
+- A* search and Greedy Search, applied at solving the Maze Problem.
-- Tabu search e simulated annealing, aplicados ao problema da mochila (knapsack problem).
+- Tabu Search and Simulated Annealing, applied at solving the Knapsack Problem.